 Sleep problems are some of the most common problems parents face with their kids.
 You may wonder about how to get your child to sleep through the night.
-School-age children need between 9 and 12 hours of sleep each night, but often children are not getting enough zzzz’s
+School-age children need between 9 and 12 hours of sleep each night, but often children are not getting enough zzzz’s.

+There is hope for tired parents.
 A recent study by the university of Oxford suggests that higher levels of omega-3 and in particular DHA are associated with better sleep.
 During the study, 362 children from 74 Oxford primary schools were given either a 600mg supplement of omega-3 (high in DHA) or a placebo over 16 weeks to find out if sleep would improve.

 The group who were given the DHA for 16 weeks had better sleep quality, had 7 fewer wake episodes per night and had 46 minutes more sleep per night.

-Both sleep problems and dietary deficiencies of omega-3 fatty acids such as DHA are associated with poor general health and with behavioural and cognitive problems (e.g underperforming in reading).
+Both sleep problems and dietary deficiencies of omega-3 fatty acids such as DHA are associated with poor general health and with behavioural and cognitive problems (e.g. underperforming in reading).
 These results show that DHA supplementation may improve children’s sleep.